ronan-develop/php_exercices/readme.md

 1. Write a script which will display the following string :
-   "The memory of that scene for me is like a frame of film forever frozen at that moment: the red carpet, the green lawn, the white house, the leaden sky.
+   "The memory of that scene for me is like a frame of film forever frozen at that moment: the red carpet, the green lawn, the White House, the leaden sky.
 The new president and his first lady. - Richard M. Nixon" and the words 'red', 'green' and 'white' will come from $color.
 ```php